sol-goldfarb/eggro/README.md

 # eggro

-This app is designed to take a person's pre-tax spending for a particular year (the "base year"), inflation adjust that amount for inflation since the base year until the present, and then calculate a typical and conservative required amount of stock holding to generate the inflation adjusted spending level.
+This app is designed to take a person's pre-tax spending ("base amt") for a particular year (the "base year"), inflation adjust the base amt for inflation since the base year until the present.
+The app then calculates a typical and conservative required amount of stock investments needed to generate the inflation adjusted spending amount every year.